The Glory of the Lord is the Good of His People

 May the Lord bless his people with peace!

-Our Responsibility: Ascribe Glory and Worship in Holiness
+Our Responsibility: Ascribe Glory to God

-The first section is our responsibility—a command.
-Ascribe glory and strength to the Lord.
-Worship the Lord in the splendor of holiness.
-This is our purpose, why we were created and saved.
-Our life testifies to God's greatness.
-We demonstrate by our behavior and lifestyle that God is glorious, magnificent, amazing, and revolutionary.
+The first section is a command to you: ascribe glory and strength to God.
+Worship Him.
+This is your purpose, why you were created and saved.
+Your life testifies to God's greatness—your existence demonstrates that God is glorious, magnificent, amazing, revolutionary, life-changing as He invades your life.
+That's what it means to be a Christian.

 Biblical holiness follows this pattern: